top of page

 Local residents who are not formally registered as members of trade agencies or the transportation renting association are not permitted to rent two-wheeling vehicles to foreign tourists.
 Unfortunately we only found this out after our accident!

-⪢ Rental costs
+⪢ Rental Costs

 This really depends on the strength of the scooter itself, but typically prices can range from 70-100k IDR per day for lower end bikes (110cc, i.e Scoopy bikes) to 150k IDR per day for bikes at 150cc.
 Prices may be offered at a discount for long-term rentals.